2019 Monthly Meeting Dates

 Sally Bassett and Pia Thadani presented the program on amigurumi m(ah-mee-goo-ROO-mee), those cute crocheted toy animals.
 We used 2 colors of worsted weight yarn, one medium color and one lighter, to make a crocheted bunny.

 Mary Hannon and Diane Passarelli taught Beginning Tunisian crochet, the Tunisian Simple Stitch, and how to make a Tunisian Simple Stitch cup cozy.

 June Leuthner and Val Snipes taught how to make Snowflakes with crochet thread.

-Our program will be a border stitch clinic.
-We will learn border stitches to use as edgings on afghans, throws, pillows and other crocheted items.
+Trudi Handzel and Nancy Reil presented a border stitch clinic.
+We learned border stitches to use as edgings on afghans, throws, pillows and other crocheted items.

-Annual Dana Kahan Benjamin Chapter Challenge, theme “Tunisian”.
+Results of the Annual Dana Kahan Benjamin Chapter Challenge:

 Decorating with Pillows.
 Val Snipes and Sharon DeCaro will present ideas on making pillows, including how to take that crocheted mandala and make it into a pillow.